Kyle-McNair/birth-generation-map/README.md

   * U.S. Census Block Groups
   * U.S. Census Blocks

-Tabular files for whole analysis (scrollytelling & interactive map) was brought from the American Community Survey (ACS) in NHGIS to use the Total Population - Sex by Age (B01001) at the following geographic scales:
+Tabular files for whole analysis (scrollytelling & interactive map) was brought from the American Community Survey (ACS) in NHGIS to use the Total Population - Sex by Age (B01001) Table.
+All tables were downloaded at the following geographic scales:
   * U.S. Census Block Groups 2014-2018
   * U.S. Census Block Groups 2009-2013
   * 2010 U.S. Census Blocks